 The school stocks an adequate supply of equipment for its students.
 Inventory includes, but is not limited to: microscopes, slides, ring stands, clamps, support rings, utility clamps, test tubes, test tube holders and brushes, tongs, flasks, beakers, and Bunsen burners.
-For more information, please call the school office at (916) 566-2715.
+For more information, please call the school office.